From Las Vegas to Rome: Photographs by Iwan Baan

 Opening reception: Thursday, October 6, 6:00 to 9:00pm.

-A Conversations/Conversazioni with Baan, titled “Learning from Las Vegas in the Twenty-First Century,” will be held in conjunction with the opening from 6:00 to 7:00pm.
-The discussion will be moderated by Harris.
+A Conversations/Conversazioni between Iwan Baan and Mark Robbins, titled “Learning from Las Vegas in the Twenty-First Century,” will be held in conjunction with the opening, from 6:00 to 7:00pm.
+The discussion will be introduced by Lindsay Harris.

 From Las Vegas to Rome: Photographs by Iwan Baan is supported by the Richard Grubman and Caroline Mortimer Photographer in Residence Fund.
-Iwan Baan is the 2022–23 Richard Grubman and Caroline Mortimer Photographer in Residence.
 The Academy gratefully acknowledges the support of Bloomberg Philanthropies.

 The Helen Frankenthaler Foundation is the 2022–23 season sponsor of Conversations/Conversazioni: From the American Academy in Rome.